 By engaging with your influencers in this order, you can ensure that the ball gets rolling and everyone in your target audience is talking about you.

 Whether it’s having customers give reviews of your product, do unboxings, or simply share photos, you want to be able to leverage as much user-generated content as possible.

 Humans are social creatures and we rely on other people to help us determine if something is good or not.
 People like to see other people interacting with your product, and know that they’ve had a positive experience.
 This is where social proof comes in.

 One of the best forms of social proof is user-generated content.
 You want to be able to show your audience the positive experiences that real customers have had with your brand.

 “A great way to get users and your customers to create the images you want is by using those micro influencers for constant content generation.
 Your customer will use that as inspiration to then create content based off that.”

 Use your micro influencers to help you get the ball rolling so that your customers will be more likely, and feel less intimidated, to post branded content.
 You can even take this further by incentivizing your customers to produce user-generated content for you through giveaways or competitions.

 Through the power of influencer marketing, Gretta Rose van Riel has managed to establish herself as a serial entrepreneur and founder to be reckoned with.
 And with the right combination of ingenuity, hustle, and tactics, there’s nothing stopping you from achieving the same with your own businesses.

 Influencer marketing isn’t just a trend that’s going to come and go.
 It’s literally existed for centuries, and it’s still going gangbusters to this very day.
 Just ask Gretta!

-You can learn more of Gretta’s insights on how to not only use influencer marketing, but actually build an ecommerce business from scratch, including how to design a product, the best e-commerce platforms to use, and how to make your first million.
-Just click on this link here.
+You can learn more of Gretta’s insights on how to not only use influencer marketing, but actually build an ecommerce business from scratch, including how to design a product, the best ecommerce platforms to use, and how to make your first million.
+Explore our free training series to find out how.